Inferring Capabilities from Task Performance with Bayesian Triangulation: Measurement Layouts

 \section{Measurement Layouts}

 Performance can be understood as a function of task {\em demands} and capability {\em levels}.
 The precise relation between the two depends on the task features and the tested capabilities.
 For instance, in a memory problem, the number of objects to remember in a particular task demands a memory capability level at least as high as the number of objects.
 However, the difference between task demands and capability levels is likely not sufficient to account for all variance in observed performance.
 Cognitive biases, such as a preference or aversion to apparently irrelevant features like colour, can also affect performance.
 Finally, AI systems can exhibit a lack of robustness caused by some unaccounted factors or noise.
 Cognitive profiles need to include all of these.
-Let us define more precisely a \textit{task characterisation} and the corresponding \textit{cognitive profile}.
-We will then detail how they are connected by the \textit{measurement layouts.}

-\begin{definition} A \textbf{task characterisation} is a set of observable, usually constructed, meta-features $X$, expressing cognitive demands and other high-level properties of the task. \end{definition} For instance, in an image classification problem, the level of blur of the image or the level of clutter of the background could constitute perceptual demands.
+We define a \textbf{task characterisation} as the set of observable, usually constructed, meta-features $X$, expressing cognitive demands and other high-level properties of the task.
+For example, in an image classification problem, the level of blur of the image or the level of clutter of the background could constitute perceptual demands.
 Many other properties may also, in practice, affect performance.

-\begin{definition} The \textbf{cognitive profile} of a system is a tuple $\langle C, B, R\rangle$.
-Where $C$, $B$, and $R$ are vectors of capability levels, bias, and robustness values respectively.